amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Keuffel & Esser (US)

 ***K&E 4181-1 Pocket Log Log Duplex Decitrig***—The K&E 4181-1 is a miniature version of the K&E 4081-3.
 But whereas the K&E 4081-3 is made of wood, the K&E 4181-1 is made of plastic.
-And unlike European plastics, the plastic of this slide rule feels cheap.
+And unlike the European plastics, the plastic of this slide rule feels cheap.
 See the full description in the K&E 4081-3 subsection, below.

 ![K&E 4181-1](./figures/SlideRules/K&E4181-1/DSC00143.JPG)